richo/babushka.me/pith/finding-deps.html.markdown

 - The `./babushka-deps/` directory, i.e. within the current directory, will also be loaded as a source, named `current dir`.
 This is a good place to put project-specific deps -- whenever you're in the project's root directory (in the root of a rails project, for example), babushka will make the deps within `babushka-deps/` available.

 Babushka will find deps in those locations by default.
-Other deps -- ones published by other people, for example -- are found in dep sources.
+Other deps -- ones published by other people, for example -- are found in [dep sources](/dep-sources).

-## Dep Sources

-A dep source is just a git repo, with some deps in it.
-There's no structure to a dep source - the `.rb` files within it can have any names and be within any directory structure you like.

-As a convention, I tend to keep related deps together in top-level `.rb` files, and use a top-level `templates/` directory for meta deps.
-But the layout of the files and directories doesn't affect the way babushka makes the deps & templates available, so use whatever convention you like.

-Read more about dep sources, and using the deps they contain, in [the 'running' section](/running).